subat0mik/Misconfiguration-Manager/attack-techniques/TAKEOVER/TAKEOVER-1/takeover-1_description.md

 ### Relay
 - Connectivity from the relay server to MSSQL (TCP/1433) on the relay target, the site database
-- Extended protection for authentication not required on the site database
+- Extended protection for authentication not required on the site database [DEFAULT]
 - Domain controller settings:
     - `RestrictNTLMInDomain` = `0` or not present, or is configured with any value and `DCAllowedNTLMServers` contains relay target [DEFAULT]
     - `LmCompatibilityLevel` < `5` or not present, or = `5` and LmCompatibilityLevel >= `3` on the coercion target [DEFAULT]